-- encouragement for utilization of the Brookdale Foundation's model social respite care; - promotion of institutional respite for overnight or week-end respite; - assistance for caregivers to identify and to develop respite options within their own communities; - provision of access to emergency respite care; and - promotion of short-term respite options (escape weekends, camps, and retreats).
+- encouragement for utilization of the Brookdale Foundation's model social respite care; - promotion of institutional respite for overnight or weekend respite; - assistance for caregivers to identify and to develop respite options within their own communities; - provision of access to emergency respite care; and - promotion of short-term respite options (escape weekends, camps, and retreats).

 The purpose of respite services is to provide short-term relief to caregivers.
-Respite services are person-centered and may include in-home respite care or out-of-home/group respite care (including adult day care or adult day health care centers).
+Programmatically, respite is not meant to be an ongoing solution.
+It is a temporary break for a caregiver.
+Respite services are person-centered and may include in-home respite care or out-of-home/ group respite care (including adult day care or adult day health care centers).
 Under a person-centered system, the caregiver chooses the providers of any respite services.